 I’m part of a group of women who meet once a week to discuss The Complete Artist’s Way: Creativity as a Spiritual Practice.
 We talk about being more creative, more authentic, more real.
 We’re getting stronger and smarter every week because we’re tuning in to what we really think and feel.

-Speak your mind – say what you think, feel, and wish
+1. Figure out what you really think, feel, and wish

 I admit that this is hard to do.
 Women generally don’t want to rock the boat, make waves, or make people mad – especially the men we love.
 When my husband (or anyone, really) responds to me with frustration, anger, or grumpiness, I immediately want to cave in and take it all back.
 But, I’m learning to let my husband be mad, let him be grouchy, let him get frustrated.